They Kept Running, forthcoming from UNT Press, April 2022

 “Oh my god, read this book.
 Michelle Ross taps in to deep cultural archetypes and gritty contemporary realism with equal shimmering, razor-edged aplomb.
 She simply owns the page, with a voice, vision, and urgency that stands out from the crowd.
-There’s So Much They Haven’t Told You is a literary and emotional event.” — Gina Frangello, author of Every Kind of Wanting and A Life in Men
+There’s So Much They Haven’t Told You is a literary and emotional event.” — Gina Frangello, author of Blow Your House Down

 “Michelle Ross’ exceptional first collection of short stories, There’s So Much They Haven’t Told You, traffics in dark matter, the murky material that we sense but cannot see, the unconscious and peripheral parts of life that affect us as surely as the parts we recognize as real and concrete.
 In the uncomfortable spaces of a woman trapped (literally and metaphorically) in a soul-crushing job, another hiding from a shooter (real? imagined?) in a closet full of six year olds, a girl playing serial killer/victim with her mom, or a family fighting over the cremated remains of a loved one at the rattlesnake roundup, Ross digs down to find truth — never afraid of the dirt and grime that, ultimately, give way to moments of grace.
 Her scientific eye for detail, humor, and humanity blend in stories that are grotesque, compelling, and deeply affecting.
 An astonishing and accomplished debut.” — Alison Umminger, author of American Girls